AngelEngineering/nativescript-plugins/packages/camera/README.md

 this.cam.id = "nscamera"
 // Decide if the camera should be in video or photo mode and set the enableVideo property. this.cam.enableVideo = true;
-// Set other options for the camera this.cam.confirmPhotos = true;
 this.cam.defaultCamera = 'front';
     ......
 // Check camera and microphone permissions, then add `this.cam` to a Layout as a child view and voila!